timmcginley/41936/Tools/LCAInTheBuiltEnvironment/4_LCATools.md

 ## 4.3 Summary

-Table 4.2: Overview of all mentioned LCA tools, areas of application, strengths, cost and if its applicable for BR18 LCA
+Table 4.2: Overview of all mentioned LCA tools, areas of application, strengths, cost and if its applicable for BR18 LCA.
 ![image](https://github.com/user-attachments/assets/6ebb96c8-9894-47ec-876e-cbfa51b727e1)

 ## References